codefloww/film_map/README.md

 web_map.<main or create_file>.<functionname>(*args, **kwargs)
 ```
 ## Example
-You can use this module with your own dataset file(in this case it need to be in same format as those in project)
+You can use this module with your own dataset file(in this case it needs to be in the same format as those in project)
 or with given in project.
 The result will have similar look as [*Film_map.html*](Film_map.html).
 To run module you need to run in terminal with some arguments.
 ```bash